nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ## Glossary

 * *Task* - a todo item or a deadline item.
-* *School event* - a lecture, tutorial or lab session.
+* *School event* - a lecture, tutorial, lab session or an examination.
-* *Event* - an activity, lecture, tutorial or lab session.
+* *Event* - an activity, examination, lecture, tutorial or lab session.
 * *Calendar item* - a todo item, deadline item, activity, lecture, tutorial or lab.
 * *Task list* - a list that stores all the tasks added to the app.
 * *Event list* - a list that stores all the events added to the app.